CGamesPlay/infra/README.md

 1. Make a Vault cluster of at least 3 nodes, and using a Consul cluster disconnected from the production one, and with more than a single unseal key.
 2. Make a Nomad server cluster of at least 3 nodes, which do not run the Nomad client.
 3. Set up some sort of container storage interface or or networked filesystem to use with the Nomad clients.

+## Changes

+- The infrastructure underwent a substantial change from Nomad to Kubernetes.
+The older version can be found [here](https://github.com/CGamesPlay/infra/commit/35120ca5e04795cad60536bc5f91c0c6f89f4d15).